euc-dev/view-session-management/docs/sdks/horizon/rdpvcbridge/index.md

 | Name | Version | Size | MD5|  |
 | --- | --- | --- | --- | --- |
 | RDP VC Bridge | 3.3.0 | 36.3 KB | 8159599cf07d880c468a6fe206825ec2 | [Download](VMware-rdpvcbridge-sdk-18347885.zip) |

+!!!
+Note
+    Question: should we download the older versions and store them in this repo?
+I think yes.

 ## Documentation and Reference
 | Name | Size	|